Severan dynasty: Septimius Severus (193-211)

 In April 9 145, Lucius Septimius Severus was born in Leptis Magna, then in the Roman province of Africa Proconsularis and now in Libya, into a Roman family of equestrian rank, of Libyan-Punic and Italic origin.
 He rose through military service to consular rank under the later emperors of the Antonine dynasty.

-In summer 187 he married a Syrian noblewoman Julia Domna and the marriage produced two boys: Caracalla and Geta.
+In summer 187 he married a Syrian Arab noblewoman Julia Domna.
+The marriage produced two boys: Caracalla and Geta.

 Julia Domna also held a prominent political role in government during her husband's reign.